RadiologyInfo - The radiology information resource for patients

 Who interprets the results and how do I get them?

 A pathologist examines the removed specimen and makes a final diagnosis.
 Depending on the facility, the radiologist or your referring physician will share the results with you.
+The radiologist will also evaluate the results of the biopsy to make sure that the pathology and image findings explain one another.
+In some instances, even if cancer is not diagnosed, surgical removal of the entire biopsy site and imaging abnormality may be recommended if the pathology does not match the imaging findings.

 What are the benefits vs. risks?